triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

   I am not quite sure why - other than using an out of date library that's now unmaintained - but it really didn't work at all, and seemed to recognise Emily and Rob fairly randomly regardless of whether they were in the photo or not.

 - **Kids have phones and they are ... special**<br/>
   The app was super popular with the kids but pre-teens lucky enough to have phones typically had them locked down so tight by their parents that in one case the phone didn't have a useable browser that I could find.
 I wasn't really expecting to have to deal with that problem!
-Also gen alpha does not recognise a difference between an app and a website.
+Also, Gen Alpha seemingly does not recognise a difference between an app and a website.
 I am sad.

 - **Slideshow went a bit mad**<br/>
-  We found that people tended to interact with the app in groups, standing around the shared screen.
+  I found that people tended to interact with the app in groups, standing around the shared screen.
 That meant a lot of photo submissions happened in busy bursts, and sometimes a photo would flash up on the screen only to be almost instantly replaced with another one.
 For photos received via the push stream, it might have made more sense to use that photo on the next scheduled slide advance, instead of doing it there and then.

+Emily and Rob are doing it all again in August so maybe EmilyBot will return :-).